TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

-   This field is inherited by subtypes together with :c:member:`~PyTypeObject.tp_clear` and the :const:`Py_TPFLAGS_HAVE_GC` flag bit: the flag bit, :c:member:`~PyTypeObject.tp_traverse`, and :c:member:`~PyTypeObject.tp_clear` are all inherited from the base type if they are all zero in the subtype.
+   This field is inherited by subtypes together with :c:member:`~PyTypeObject.tp_clear` and the :const:`Py_TPFLAGS_HAVE_GC` flag bit: the flag bit, :c:member:`~PyTypeObject.tp_traverse`, and :c:member:`~PyTypeObject.tp_clear` are all inherited kutoka the base type if they are all zero in the subtype.